 Provision became a RayCare partner in 2017.
 In 2014, the Provision CARES Proton Therapy Center, Knoxville, became the first center in the world to use RayStation for clinical proton treatments.
 Provision are using only RaySearch products to manage all patient treatments including treatment session management with RayTreat since 2018, with 48 users, and 18550 fractions delivered.

 UHN and RaySearch have enjoyed a successful and longstanding relationship via the Princess Margaret Cancer Centre, Toronto.
 In July 2018, we joined forces to further develop RayCare.
 Princess Margaret is one of the largest comprehensive cancer treatment facilities in the world.
 The center recently made a major expansion of its RayStation platform and is on the way to being one of the biggest RayStation installations in the world.

-University Medical Center Groningen (UMCG)
+University Medical Center Groningen (Netherlands)

-The University of California, San Fransisco (UCSF)
+University of California, San Francisco (USA)

-UCSF became a RayCare partner in 2016.
+UCSF became a RaySearch partner in 2016.
 RayCare will support complex procedures and analyses at UCSF that are out of reach with current information management systems.
 An aim of the partnership is to develop a comprehensive approach to data infrastructure for clinical decision support.
 RayCare will enable UCSF to optimize resources and personalize patient care.

-University of Wisconsin-Madison
+University of Wisconsin-Madison (USA)

-The Department of Human Oncology at the University of Wisconsin-Madison became a RayCare partner in 2017.
+UWM became a RayCare partner in 2017.
 RayCare will support the department’s strong multidisciplinary approach to cancer care and its focus on cutting-edge techniques.
 The University, which has long tradition of radiation therapy treatment, has also implemented RayStation as its treatment planning system.